allegroai/clearml-docs/docs/getting_started/main.md

 Choose where you want get started with ClearML:
-* **Data Scientists** start [here](ds/ds_first_steps.md) - learn how to use ClearML's experiment tracking and managemtn tools, and more!
+* **Data Scientists** start [here](ds/ds_first_steps.md) - learn how to use ClearML's experiment tracking and management tools, and more!

 * **MLOps Engineers** start [here](mlops/mlops_first_steps.md) - learn how to use ClearML's automation, orchestration, and tracking tools